 Games on graphs.
 Two-player stochastic games on finite graphs played for infinite rounds is central in many areas of computer science as they provide a natural setting to model nondeterminism and reactivity in the presence of randomness.
-In particular, infinite-duration games with omega-regular objectives are a fundamental tool in the analysis of many aspects of reactive systems such as modeling, verification, refinement, and synthesis [1, 17].
-For example, the standard approach to the synthesis problem for reactive systems reduces the problem to finding the winning strategy of a suitable game [23].
+In particular, infinite-duration games with omega-regular objectives are a fundamental tool in the analysis of many aspects of reactive systems such as modeling, verification, refinement, and synthesis [2, 16].
+For example, the standard approach to the synthesis problem for reactive systems reduces the problem to finding the winning strategy of a suitable game [22].
 The most common approach to games assumes a setting with perfect information, where both players have complete knowledge of the state of the game.
-In many settings, however, the assumption of perfect information is not valid and it is natural to allow an information asymmetry between the players, such as, controllers with noisy sensors and software modules that expose partial interfaces [24].
+In many settings, however, the assumption of perfect information is not valid and it is natural to allow an information asymmetry between the players, such as, controllers with noisy sensors and software modules that expose partial interfaces [23].

 Partial-observation stochastic games.
 Partial-observation stochastic games are played between two players (player 1 and player 2) on a graph with finite state space.
-The game is played for infinitely many rounds where in each round either player 1 chooses a move or player 2 chooses a move, and the successor state is determined by a probabilistic transition function.
-Player 1 has partial observation where the state space is partitioned according to observations that she can observe i.e., given the current state, the player can only view the observation of the state (the partition the state belongs to), but not the precise state.
-Player 2, the adversary to player 1, has perfect observation and can observe the precise state.
+The game is played for infinitely many rounds where in each round either player 1 chooses a move

-\This research was supported by Austrian Science Fund (FWF) Grant No P23499- N23, FWF NFN Grant No S11407-N23 (RiSE), ERC Start grant (279307: Graph Games), Microsoft Faculty Fellowship Award, NSF grants CNS 1049862 and CCF-1139011, by NSF Expeditions in Computing project "ExCAPE: Expeditions in Computer Augmented Program Engineering", by BSF grant 9800096, and by gift from Intel.
+^{} This research was supported by Austrian Science Fund (FWF) Grant No P23499- N23, FWF NFN Grant No S11407-N23 (RiSE), ERC Start grant (279307: Graph Games), Microsoft Faculty Fellowship Award, European project Cassting (FP7-601148), NSF grants CNS 1049862 and CCF-1139011, by NSF Expeditions in Computing project "ExCAPE: Expeditions in Computer Augmented Program Engineering", by BSF grant 9800096, and by gift from Intel.